The philosophy is to combine quality traditional Spanish ingredients with a fresh, artistic and cutting edge presentation

 The dignified, 19th century listed building is very spacious and set on two floors with three rooms; we opted for the more intimate lounge room upstairs, which also serves as a private sala for businesses for dining and presentations.
 Downstairs you will find a long barroom with high chairs and high tables for couples as you enter.
 This leads onto a much larger, more formal room at the back.
 This is quality dining in an understated way, which overall reflects the rather discreet and cultured crowd it seems to be attracting…

-Their charming Spanish chef, José Luis García-Mascaraque, has 30 years of experience in making your visit memorable and has worked in both the Restaurante Goya of the Ritz Hotel of Madrid and Harrods of London.
+Their charming Spanish chef, José Luis García-Mascaraque, has over 30 years of experience in making your visit memorable and has worked in both the Restaurante Goya of the Ritz Hotel of Madrid and Harrods of London.
 Co- owner Reyes Real was our kindly and helpful host of this special tapas bar.
 She tells us that the ratio is 60% Spanish to 40% foreign clients.
 Without exception, we found all of the staff welcoming and most informed about ingredients of the cuisine and the choice of wines to an extent you do not always encounter in Valencia.
 This is a place run by connoisseurs…

 We opted for a menu degustación at 26€ (drink not included) to get a real feel of the cuisine on offer.
 This consisted of six different dishes, each presented on eye- catching plates or distinctive bowls that had a touch of the vintage about them.
 Indeed, the design of the interior of Viva Mascaraque is a touch rustic and peaceful yet somehow quietly modern, too.